opendaylight/docs/docs/release-notes/projects/infrautils.rst

 Quality Assurance
 =================

-* `Link to Sonar Report <https://sonar.opendaylight.org/overview?id=66717>`_ (43.6% line coverage)
+* `Link to Sonar Report <https://sonar.opendaylight.org/overview?id=66717>`_
-* Project infrautils provides low-level technical framework utilities and therefore no CSIT automated system testing is available
+* Project infrautils provides low-level technical framework utilities and therefore no CSIT automated system testing is available.
+However the same gets covered by the CSIT of users of infrautils (eg : genius, netvirt)

 Migration
 ---------